X

 Representative matters:

-• Briefed and argued successful appeals on behalf of unions.
+• Briefed and argued successful appeals in defense of unions.
 American Airlines Flow-Thru Pilots Coalition v.
 Allied Pilots Association (9th Cir.
 2022) (affirmance of judgment for union in duty of fair representation class action), Krakowski v.
 Allied Pilots Association (2d.
 Cir 2021) (affirmance of judgments for union in two related duty of fair representation class actions), and Peterson v.
 Washington Teachers’ Union (D.C.
 2018) (affirmance of dismissal of claim brought by former union officer).

-• Obtained more than $13 million in backpay for D.C.
+• Obtained more than $14 million in backpay for D.C.
 Public School teachers in arbitrations and related proceedings.

 • Represented a whistleblower under the False Claims Act and Anti-Kickback Statute, leading to settlements after discovery of more than $20 million.
 United States ex rel.
 Dean v.
 Paramedics Plus (E.D.
 Tex.
 2018).